 The test consists of being able to distinguish the background colours and to pick out the like foreground colours, that is to say that squares 3, 5, 11, 15, 18 and 20 all have a shallow water blue background, and that squares 3, 10 and 17 have a grey line.

 Note: The test above uses the black-adjust symbol for the purpose of a type approval test.
-The other purpose of the black-adjust symbol SY(BLKADJ01) is to allow the mariner to adjust the display for ambient illumination on the bridge of a ship.
-An ECDIS must have the black-adjust symbol displayed whenever the mariner is adjusting the display (that is, depending on the technology of the display brilliance, brightness, contrast, etc.), as required by C-22.3.
+The other purpose of the black-adjust symbol BLKADJ01 is to allow the mariner to adjust the display for ambient illumination on the bridge of a ship.
+An ECDIS must have the black-adjust symbol displayed whenever the mariner is adjusting the display (that is, depending on the technology of the display brilliance, brightness, contrast, etc.), as required by C-21.3.

 Grey Scale